uManuel/coe-path-modules/modules/1.9-angular-complete-guide/notes.md

 We can also use it as filtering as in our example.

 Also we can use the built in async pipe to output async data in the template.

+## Section 18: Making http requests

+To make http request we have to implement in typescript `httpClient from '@angular/common/http'`.
+Examples in the section, tu run correctly you need the version of node **14**.